RedstoneWizard08/ultrabingo/maps.md

 - "The Training Range" by Frizou
 - "The Timesplicer" by RedNova & Willem13215
 - "What Lies Beneath - The Beginning Of Eternity" by Woosp
+- "Where The Streets Have No Name" by pkpseudo
 - "Whitebox - Blank Slate" by Smallkoon

 This list will change over time.